bitcoin/bitcoin/doc/build-unix.md

- miniupnpc   | UPnP Support     | Firewall-jumping support libdb4.8    | Berkeley DB      | Wallet storage (only needed when wallet enabled) qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.0.0)
+ miniupnpc   | UPnP Support     | Firewall-jumping support libdb4.8    | Berkeley DB      | Wallet storage (only needed when wallet enabled) qt          | GUI              | GUI toolkit (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.0.0)